Did you know that approximately 15% of US citizens living in America use a private well to access drinking water?

 How Much Does Water Well Cost?

-- Low estimates indicate the cost of $1500 or $10000 for well drilling in residential properties.
+- Low estimates indicate a cost of $1500 or $10000 for well drilling in residential properties.
 Residents in places like Utah typically need to drill between 30-200 feet to access groundwater.
 However, you should expect a higher cost if you have difficult soil to deal with.

 - Labour and professional plumbing costs can range between $1000-$20,000

-- You need to get a strong comprehensive water filter to periodically test your water.
+- You need to get a strong comprehensive filter to periodically test your water.
 That will cost around $100-$350

 However, my recommendation is to speak with your local plumber and well contractor.
 This way you can get a completely free no obligation estimate.
 Even more important is the advice and questions they can answer for you.